cw75/cluster/docs/getting-started-aws.md

 * `kops` requires an IAM group and user with permissions to access EC2, Route53, etc. You can find the commands to create these permissions [here](https://github.com/kubernetes/kops/blob/master/docs/getting_started/aws.md#aws).
 Make sure that you capture the Access Key ID and Secret Access Key for the `kops` IAM user and set them as environmnent variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`) and pass them into `aws configure`, as described in the above link.
 * `kops` also requires an S3 bucket for state storage.
 More information about configuring this bucket can be found [here](https://github.com/kubernetes/kops/blob/master/docs/getting_started/aws.md#cluster-state-storage).
-* Create service linked role for elastic load balancer: `aws iam create-service-linked-role --aws-service-name "elasticloadbalancing.amazonaws.com"`.
+* Create a service linked role for the Elastic Load Balancer (ELB) service: `aws iam create-service-linked-role --aws-service-name "elasticloadbalancing.amazonaws.com"`.
+Hydro uses ELBs as the entrypoint to the system for both Anna and Cloudburst.
 * Finally, in order to access the cluster, you will need a domain name<sup>2</sup> to point to.
 Currently, we have only tested our setup scripts with domain names registered in Route53. `kops` supports a variety of DNS settings, which you can find more information about [here](https://github.com/kubernetes/kops/blob/master/docs/getting_started/aws.md#configure-dns).
 If you would like help with running using other DNS settings and run into any challenges, please please [open an issue](https://github.com/hydro-project/cluster/issues/new), and we'd be happy to help debug.

 ### Step 3: Odds and ends